ChrisKlug/FiftyNine.CCG.KeyVault/readme.md

 ## Usage

-To use the plug-in, it needs to be registered on the server.
-This is done using the [install-plugin.ps1](./resources/install-plugin.ps1) script.
-This will register the COM-component, create the required registry edits to enable the CCG to use it.
+To use the plug-in, it needs to be registered on the server as a COM component, and as a CCG plug-in.
+This is done by using the [install-plugin.ps1](./resources/install-plugin.ps1) script.
+It will register the COM-component, set the component to run as _NT AUTHORITY\NetworkService_ and create the required registry edits to enable the CCG to use it.

-__Note:__ It will also set the identity of the COM-component to `NT AUTHORITY\NetworkService`.
-The default is the currently logged on user, which does not work if using the plug-in from automation like Azure DevOps etc.

 Finally, you also need to create a credential spec file.
 It should be located at `C:\ProgramData\Docker\CredentialSpecs`.
 It should look something like this